This feature requires a Starter, Standard, Advanced, Plus, Pro, Business, Premium, or Enterprise membership.

 Interaction tools––end screens, contact forms, chapters, and cards––help you connect with your viewers and can help drive engagement and conversions.
 These will appear in both the embedded player and unlisted videos.
-To add these to your video, select your video from the video manager, select Advanced, and open the Interaction tools tab on the left side navigation menu.
+To add these to your video, select your video from the Library, select Advanced, and open the Interaction tools tab on the left side navigation menu.

 To easily apply the same custom embed settings to multiple videos, you can create an embed preset under the Videos tab in your Account settings.
 Click "+Add new preset," name it, make your customization choices, and hit the Save button (you have the option to apply your new preset to all your videos by checking the box next to "Also apply to all existing videos").

 You can apply your new preset to an individual video by heading to its video page and clicking the "Settings" button below the player.
 On the "Embed" tab, select the desired preset from the dropdown below the preview of your embedded player, then hit the "Save" button.